 Ordered by hit rate, highest first.

-SD 1.5, SD 2.1, SDXL base/refiner, Midjourney v4-v5, DALL-E 2, and older models cannot render legible text reliably.
-Their training labels didn’t ground “OPEN” → the four characters O-P-E-N. They learned “sign-shaped object with letter-like marks.”
+SD 1.5, SD 2.1, SDXL base/refiner, Midjourney v4-v5, and DALL-E 2/3 cannot render legible text reliably.
+DALL-E 3 was officially shut down on May 12, 2026, so if a tutorial still tells you to “use DALL-E 3,” that path is dead.
+Even SDXL’s training labels never grounded “OPEN” to O-P-E-N; the model learned “sign-shaped object with letter-like marks.”

-How to spot it: you’re on any of those models.
-Even short, common English words come out garbled.
+How to spot it: you are on any of those models, and even short common English words come out garbled.

 2. Text request is too long

-How to spot it: text in prompt is more than 6 words or 30 characters total.
+How to spot it: the text in your prompt is more than ~6 words or ~30 characters total.

-How to spot it: requested text is non-Latin script.
-Output looks vaguely like the script but isn’t actual characters.
+How to spot it: requested text is non-Latin, and the output looks vaguely like the script but is not actual characters.

 4. Text not quoted

-a sign that says OPEN is ambiguous — OPEN is also a regular English word. a sign that says "OPEN" is more explicit.
-Without quotes, even text-capable models sometimes interpret the word semantically rather than as glyphs.
+a sign that says OPEN is ambiguous, because OPEN is also a regular English word. a sign that says "OPEN" is explicit.
+Without quotes, even text-capable models sometimes interpret the word semantically rather than as glyphs to draw.

-How to spot it: prompt has the text content but no quotes around it.
+How to spot it: your prompt has the text content but no quotes around it.

 5. Style LoRA distorts typography

-Heavy painterly / anime / sketch LoRAs warp letterforms by design.
-They were trained on stylized artwork where text legibility was not a goal.
+Heavy painterly, anime, or sketch LoRAs warp letterforms by design.
+They were trained on stylized artwork where text legibility was never a goal.

-How to spot it: same prompt without the LoRA produces cleaner (though still imperfect) text.
+How to spot it: the same prompt without the LoRA produces cleaner (still imperfect) text.

 Shortest path to fix